i Legal system in the BVI

 - BVI ship registry information – the BVI ship registry can provide certain information regarding vessels registered under a BVI flag; and

 The legislative agenda of the BVI continues to reflect current global initiatives in terms of finance-related legislation and proceeds of crime:

-- Criminal Justice (International Cooperation) Act 1993 (as amended) (the CJIC Act) and the Criminal Justice (International Cooperation) (Enforcement of Overseas Forfeiture Orders) Order 2017 (the CJIC Order).16 The CJIC Act creates a comprehensive regime that enables the BVI to cooperate with other countries in matters pertaining to criminal investigations and proceedings.
-The CJIC Order compliments the Act and outlines the process for obtaining assistance in matters concerning the enforcement of confiscation orders as well as applications for restraint and charging orders.
+- Criminal Justice (International Cooperation) Act 1993 (as amended) (CJIC Act) and the Criminal Justice (International Cooperation) (Enforcement of Overseas Forfeiture Orders) Order 2017 (CJIC Order).19 The CJIC Act creates a comprehensive regime that enables the BVI to cooperate with other countries in matters pertaining to criminal investigations and proceedings.
+The CJIC Order complements the Act and outlines the process for obtaining assistance in matters concerning the enforcement of confiscation orders as well as applications for restraint and charging orders.
 A country or territory is no longer required to be designated by a statutory instrument before an order made by the courts of that country or territory can be enforced in the BVI.

-- Proceeds of Criminal Conduct Act 1997 (as amended) (the POCCA).
-The POCCA provides for the recovery of the proceeds of crime and provides for the registration and enforcement of external confiscation orders made by the courts in a requesting country.
-It allows the Supreme Court to make a restraint or charging order to protect specified assets being dissipated.
+- Proceeds of Criminal Conduct Act 1997 (as amended) (POCCA) and the Proceeds of Criminal Conduct (Enforcement of External Confiscation Orders) 2017 (PCC Order).
+The POCCA and PCC Order provide for the recovery of the proceeds of crime and provides for the registration and enforcement of external confiscation orders made by the courts in a requesting country.
+Under the latest revisions in the PCC Order, like the CJIC Order, any country may be a requesting country: there is no requirement for pre-designation.
+The POCCA and PCC Order allow the Supreme Court to make a restraint or charging order to protect specified assets being dissipated.